-In case of WordPress, if you use a web host such as Kintsa or WP Engine, they manage all the WordPress patch management for you.
+In case of WordPress, most hosting providers manage all the WordPress patch management for you.
 They also alert you if you are running a plugin or theme with a known vulnerability.
-As extra precautionary step you should also:
+As an extra precautionary step, you should also:

 - Install a WordPress activity log plugin to keep a log of changes and detect file changes on your WordPress site.

 - Add an extra layer of security in front of your WordPress site with a web application firewall (WAF) such as Sucuri or Malcare.

 Last but not least, it is very important to keep the team informed.
 Subscribe to the WP Security Bloggers newsletter, a curated aggregate of the best WordPress security blogs to learn about the latest security flaws, tips and tricks and best practices.

 PCI DSS requirement 7: Restrict access to cardholder data by business need to know

 On your site you can use the WordPress user roles to manage users’ privileges.
 Should you need you can use third party plugins to create custom roles and further fine tune the privileges.